Are you looking for the best calisthenics workout you can do at home?

 - You are an absolute beginner

 Almost all the calisthenic exercises are functional in nature.
-As a result, they tend to work several muscle groups at once and build your core musculature.
+As a result, they tend to train several muscle groups at once and build your core musculature.

 Lastly, calisthenics can be more comfortable to start with, as a lot of the exercises will feel natural.
 They are easier to learn and less risky.